je-von/tohopedia/README.md

 - Email: `jevon@mail.com`
 - Password: `jevon123`

-To run this app, you can follow the following steps:
+To develop and run this app locally, you can follow the following steps:
 1. Clone this repository:

 ```